-- Plant ID and edible plant walks
+- Plant ID & edible plant walks

-- Seed collection
+- Seed collection (strict ethics policy)

-- Native plant nursery
+- Native plant propagation & education

 - Private & group lessons

-1997-Present Artist: recording, performing, visual, conceptual, and curating
+1997-Present Artist: recording, performing, visual, and curating

 2019-Present Founder and member: Wendell Pollinator Group.
+Guided plant and insect walks, presentations, garden design & implementation, insect surveys, and creation of the document “Wendell Pollinator Action Plan” in collaboration with Franklin Regional Council of Governments (FRCOG).
 Wendell, MA.
-Including walks, presentations, garden design & implementation, and planning in collaboration with FRCOG (Franklin Regional Council of Governments)

-2018-Present Volunteer contributor of 500+ moth species records to Mass Moths project, including several new species records for Franklin Co., MA.
+2018-Present Volunteer contributor of 750+ moth species records to Mass Moths project, including several new species records for Franklin Co., MA.

 2016-Present Volunteer contributor: ~40 town-level plant records to Bertin R, et. al (2020) Vascular flora of Franklin County, Massachusetts.
 New England Botanical Club.